Really-Simple-Plugins/really-simple-ssl-social/readme.txt

 == Changelog ==

 = 3.0.0 =
-* Changed the look of the buttons
+* Changed the look of built-in buttons
+* Added an option to either use the old styling or new styling
 * Added an option to display the buttons on post or as a left sidebar
+* Added default settings when enabling the built-in buttons

+= 2.0.8 =
+* Fix: buttons not showing up on page post type after fix for archive pages in 2.0.7

+= 2.0.7 =
+* Fix: shares from built in buttons also appearing in archive pages

+= 2.0.6 =
+* Fixed: not logged in user click would not result in clearing of the share cache

 = 2.0.5 =
 * Tweak: Added pinterest to share buttons